iSOLveIT/sphinx-pdf-generate/docs/index.rst

 :pdf-revision: 0.0.1
 :pdf-type: manual

 ..
-Sphinx-Pdf-Generate documentation master file, created by sphinx-quickstart on Thu Mar 23 05:16:16 2023.
+Sphinx-Pdf-Generate documentation master file, created by Duodu Randy using sphinx-quickstart on Thu Mar 23 05:16:16 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.